2014 United States House of Representatives elections in Michigan: Results

 After his defeat, Bentivolio announced that he was running a write-in campaign.
 He alleged that after Trott won the primary, the Trott campaign "kept up the attacks, but they expanded it beyond me.
 After they won the race, they continued to beat up me, my family members, as well as my staff...
 I put them on notice: If they didn't stop I'm probably going to end up doing a write-in campaign.
 And they didn't stop."
 The Trott campaign has denied this, saying that "nothing like that occurred."
 Bentivolio does not think he will win, or even "get enough votes to keep [Trott] from getting elected... all I'm concerned about is getting people who want a voice through a protest vote to do a protest vote."

 Democratic primary

-Robert L. McKenzie who had worked for the United States Department of State as senior advisor, was the Democratic Party nominee.
+Robert L. McKenzie, who had worked for the United States Department of State as senior advisor, was the Democratic Party nominee.
 Jocelyn Benson, the Dean of Wayne State University Law School, was considering running for the seat but declined to do so in the wake of the murder of a student at Wayne State University.
-Michigan Democratic Party Chairman Lon Johnson said the party will field a top caliber opponent against the Republican nominee.
+Michigan Democratic Party Chairman Lon Johnson said the party would field a top caliber opponent against the Republican nominee.

 McKenzie would win the Democratic nomination.